DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ### Kool A.I.

-In my version the player will challenge the computer who goes by the name of **Kool A.I.**
+In this version of the game,  the player will challenge the computer which goes by the name of **Kool A.I.**
 Each round, **Kool A.I.** will choose between two different strategies in an attempt to win.

 # UX